Rox-OS/rox/README.md

 ```

 ## Running
-To run Rox in qemu
+### Qemu
 ```
 $ make run
 ```
+> Ensure you have KVM enabled for QEMU acceleration otherwise it will run slow

+### VirtualBox
-> You can also mount the `rox.iso` in Virtualbox.
+Within the VirtualBox [Create Virtual Machine Wizard](https://www.virtualbox.org/manual/UserManual.html#create-vm-wizard) you can mount the `rox.iso`

+### Real Hardware
-Finally, you can run it on real hardware by making a bootable USB drive.
+You can also run it on real hardware by making a bootable USB drive
 ```
 $ dd if=rox.iso of=/dev/sdN # Where sdN is your USB drive
 ```

+> The ISO image supports both Legacy BIOS and EFI booting